karinsasaki/python-workshop-image-processing/pre_tutorial/README.md

 ### REQUIREMENTS
-- Anaconda distribution
+- Python 2.7 (we recommend the Anaconda distribution, which includes most of the required modules)
-- Python 2.7
+- Modules: NumPy, SciPy, scikit-image, tifffile
-- Jupyter
+- A text/code editor

 ### PROGRAMMING CONCEPTS AND CONTENT DISCUSSED IN THIS TUTORIAL